 How to fix “The connection to the remote computer ended” error

 The solutions to the problem of “The connection to the remote computer ended” are divided into two parts.
-If you’re getting into trouble when using RDP to connect to other computers, then read part 1.
-If you’re getting into trouble when connecting to VMware virtual machines using Windows Remote Desktop, then read part 2.
+If you’re getting into trouble when using RDP to connect to other computers, then read Part 1.
+If you’re getting into trouble when connecting to VMware virtual machines using Windows Remote Desktop, then read Part 2.

 Part 1.
 Troubleshoot Remote Desktop error

-For this part, we provide you with two solutions to troubleshoot problem encountered when using RDP to connect to other computers.
+For this part, we provide you with two solutions to troubleshoot the problem encountered when using RDP to connect to other computers.

 Solution 1.
 Check logs for Remote Desktop

-This problem may be due to someone else has forcefully knocked you out of your remote session or you mistakenly remote twice into the same computer and forcefully closed your original remote session.
+This problem may be due to someone else having forcefully knocked you out of your remote session or you mistakenly remote twice into the same computer and forcefully closed your original remote session.
 Therefore, you can check to see who is attempting to log in and override your remote session in the remote machines.

 Search for Event Viewer in the search box and open it.
 Expand Windows Logs and then click Security.
 Search for Event ID 4624.
 Then you can identify who is logging in around the time you are being kicked out.